Python SDK¶

 Inference parameters¶

 All inference parameters are optional keyword arguments on stream, chat, and converse.
-They override any defaults set in the server config.

 | Parameter | Type | Providers | Description |